Pitt sues Jolie over sale of French vineyard where they married

 Pitt brought in Marc Perrin, one of France’s top winemakers, to help transform the business into a leading rose wine producer, but “Jolie had no involvement in these efforts,” it continues.

-Revenues reportedly grew from approximately $3 million in 2013 to more than $50 million last year.
+Revenues reportedly grew from approximately $3 million in 2013 to more than $50 million last year, with Miraval recently launching a new line of rose champagne.

+A source with knowledge of the case told AFP that Jolie “is seeking a return on an investment she did not make and profits she did not earn.”

-Jolie’s representatives did not immediately respond to an AFP request for comment.
+Jolie’s representatives and Shefler’s drinks conglomerate the Stoli Group did not respond to AFP requests for comment.

 Pitt, now 58, was accused of striking one of his children during a flight from France to Los Angeles shortly before Jolie filed for divorce, but was later cleared by the FBI and social workers.